Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Numerical experiments

-Comparing both MOR methods, we observe that DLRA exhibits an increased runtime in comparison to the online phase of POD-Galerkin.
-However, DLRA does not require a computationally expensive and memory intensive offline phase.
+Next, we compare the runtime vs. speedup of the presented methods.
+For this study, the rank of DLRA and POD-Galerkin is gradually increased starting from $r=1$ until $r=30$ (not all points in between are included).
+As before the rank adaptive version of DLRA is sampled for 14 different $\vartheta$ values evenly on a log scale in the interval $10^{-10}\le\vartheta\le10^0$.
+Comparing both MOR methods and the rHSWME in \cref{fig:smooth:speed-vs-error}, we observe that rHSWME stagnates at about 2\% error.
+This can be explained as after the linear moment the higher moments only increase the complexity of the calculations, but can not capture any sensible dynamics before the last moment is not included.
+DLRA and POD-Galerkin however do not a-priori impose a basis and therefore can include the information necessary to represent the dynamics of the highest moments.
+As expected, we observe that DLRA exhibits an increased runtime in comparison to the online phase of POD-Galerkin.
+In general, we see that the adaptive DLRA method can achieve results with higher accuracy, which is compromised by additional effort for adding and removing basis functions to the decomposition.
+However, DLRA does not require a computationally expensive and memory-intensive offline phase.
 Furthermore, since DLRA utilizes time-dependent basis functions, it exhibits two advantages over POD-Galerkin.
 First, since basis information can be added and removed in time, the approximation space at a given rank is richer than for POD-Galerkin.
-Therefore, problems like slow decaying Kolmogorov $N$-width \cite{GreifUrban2019,OhlbergerRave2015} can be avoided.
+This is for example seen when comparing both methods for a fixed rank $r=4$ in \cref{fig:KT:state-profiles}.
+DLRA achieves a better approximation quality with fewer degrees of freedom.
 Second, when the dynamics in the online phase is not captured by the POD-ansatz space, POD-Galerkin requires an expensive retraining while DLRA adapts automatically to such situations.
 A main advantage of POD-Galerkin, besides the reduced runtime is, that it does not require the derivation of new evolution equations.
 Moreover, in the case of certain non-linearities, efficient evolution equations for DLRA might not be available.